Vadim-Il/HTML-and-CSS-Projects/README.md

 <h3>Portfolio Site</h3>

 <p>Portfolio Site is a page completed with HTML and CSS which represents brief information about myself.
 Page uncludes wide amount of CSS styles.
-Navbar, home screen, images, video, form and footer - all that been stylized with CSS properties.</p>
+Navbar, home screen, images, video, form and footer - all that been stylized with CSS properties.
+Also website is hosted for publicity using GitHub.</p>